 Azilda real estate guide & listings for sale

-Azilda is very quiet overall, as the streets are usually very calm.
-It is sometimes difficult to reach parks in the community since they aren't well-located.
-Still, there are approximately 10 green spaces nearby for residents to unwind in.
+Azilda is very quiet overall, as there are usually low levels of noise from traffic.
+It is occasionally challenging to reach green spaces within the community since they aren't well-situated.
+Despite that, there are around 10 parks close by for residents to relax in.

 The car is very often the best way to navigate this area.
 Parking is easy.
 On the other hand, the public transit service in Azilda is quite bad.
 Thankfully, the community is served by a few bus lines, and it is easy to find a nearby bus stop from most homes.
 Walking is not very convenient for property owners in Azilda since almost no common errands can be run on foot.